 Sargassum and The Sargasso Sea

 Sargassum is a genus of brown macroalgae with over 350 described species.
 (AlgaeBase, 2022).
 Sargassum fluitans and Sargassum natans, are the only known macroalgae with a holopelagic life cycle and reproduce entirely by fragmentation (Butler et al., 1983).
-Pelagic rspecies in different ecological morphotypes (source) In the caribbean and
+Pelagic rafts contain both species in different ecological morphotypes (source) .
+In the caribbean Sargasum fluitans has one dominant morphotype, III and S. natans has two dominant morphotypes, I and VII.
+(Schell et al., 2015).
+S. fluitans III has been found to support significantly higher densities and a greater number of taxa than both morphotypes of S. natans (Martin et al., 2021).

-These free-floating pelagic species aggregate and proliferate to form floating rafts in an area that has come to be known as the Sargasso Sea (Laffoley et al., 2011) where they provide essential ecosystem functions in multiple habitats.
+Historically, these free-floating pelagic species aggregated and proliferated in an area known as the Sargasso Sea (Laffoley et al., 2011) where they provide essential ecosystem functions in multiple habitats.
 Beach cast Sargassum provides structure for building dunes (Laffoley et al., 2011) and nutrients that significantly enhance the growth of dune-stabilizing plants (Williams, 2010).
 In the Northern Atlantic, Sargassum is responsible for up to ten percent of the particulate organic matter reaching the deep sea community (Rowe and Staresinic, 1979).
-Floating patches of Sargassum () and are importance in various life cycle stages of multiple fish species (Lapointe et al., 2014, National Marine Fisheries Service, 2003).There is also a close association of many commercially important fish species, such as blackfin tuna, swordfish, jacks, mahi mahi, and billfish, with Sargassum (Coston-Clements et al., 1991, Sumaila et al., 2013).
-Four juvenile turtle species spend early life associated with pelagic Sargassum (Carr, 1987, Mansfield et al., 2021); at this time, their diet primarily comprises Sargassum and its associates (Witherington et al., 2012).
+Floating patches of Sargassum support ten endemic species (Coston-Clements et al., 1991, Laffoley et al., 2011) and are importance in various life cycle stages of multiple fish species (Lapointe et al., 2014, National Marine Fisheries Service, 2003), such as blackfin tuna, swordfish, jacks, mahi mahi, and billfish (Coston-Clements et al., 1991, Sumaila et al., 2013).
+Four juvenile turtle species spend early life associated with pelagic Sargassum (Carr, 1987, Mansfield et al., 2021) primarily feeding on Sargassum and its associates (Witherington et al., 2012).
 The Sargasso Sea is also one of the only known spawning sites of the European and American eels (Ringuet, 2002, Miller et al., 2019).

-Beginning in 2011, unprecedented influxes of Sargassum on beaches ranging from the Caribbean (Franks et al., 2012; Gavio et al., 2015) to the West African Coast (Oyesiku and Egunyomi, 2014) resulted in coastal Sargassum pile ups buildups that in some areas that reach over a meter tall (Lamb, 2018) and have had devastating results on impacted areas.
-This these accumulations degrade, increases turbidity, water and sand temperatures (source), nutrient concentrations and bacterial activity which can result in seagrass loss, increased epiphytic and drift algae (Van Tussenbroek et al. 2017), nesting inhibition in sea turtles (Maurer et al., 2015), coral larval dispersion changes (Antonio-Martínez et al., 2020), and fish and invertebrate die offs (Cruz-Rivera et al., 2015, add source Mexico kill).
-Total Sargassum cleanup costs in the Caribbean in 2018 totaled 120 million dollars (LaPointe et al., 2021).
+Beginning in 2011, unprecedented influxes of Sargassum on beaches ranging from the Caribbean (Franks et al., 2012; Gavio et al., 2015) to the West African Coast (Oyesiku and Egunyomi, 2014) resulted in coastal Sargassum pile ups that in some areas that reach over a meter tall (Lamb, 2018) and have had devastating results on impacted areas.
+This Sargassum degrades, increases turbidity, water and sand temperatures (source), nutrient concentrations and bacterial activity which can result in seagrass loss, increased epiphytic and drift algae (Van Tussenbroek et al. 2017), nesting inhibition in sea turtles (Maurer et al., 2015), coral larval dispersion changes (Antonio-Martínez et al., 2020), and fish and invertebrate die offs (Cruz-Rivera et al., 2015, add source Mexico kill).
+Sargassum cleanup costs in the Caribbean in 2018 totaled 120 million dollars (LaPointe et al., 2021).
 Decomposing Sargassum produces hydrogen sulfide and ammonia gasses, which can be hazardous to human health.
 Affected areas have also seen negative economic impacts from declines in tourism (Bartlett and Elmer, 2021) and the loss of accessibility for small-boat fishing (Franks et al., 2012).
-In 2022 a large bloom in St Croix in the US Virgin Islands accumulated near the intake to the desalinization plant, causing the governor to declare a state of emergency via executive order (Exec.
+In 2022 a large bloom in St Croix in the US Virgin Islands accumulated near the intake of the desalinization plant, necessitating the governor to declare a state of emergency via executive order (Exec.
 Order No. 523, 2022).